Job Title: Director of Development, Regional

 Department: Office of Development and Regional Development

-Reports to: Vice President of Development, and Regional Director
+Reports to: Vice President of Development and Regional Director Northeast

 The Director of Development, Regional, reports to the Regional Director, and the Vice President of Development.
-75% of the role will be dedicated to supporting the fundraising objectives set forth by the Office of Development (OoD), and 25% of work time will be spent in community engagement activities.
-The Director of Development, Regional (“DODR”) serves as a key member of the United Way of Greater Atlanta’s Office of Development.
+75% of the role will be dedicated to supporting the fundraising objectives set forth by the Office of Development (OoD), and 25% of work time will be spent to support community engagement activities set forth by the Regional Development department.
+The Director of Development, Regional (“DODR”) serves as a key member of the United Way of Greater Atlanta’s Regional Development and Office of Development departments.
 Following internal policies and best practices relating to portfolio management and fundraising, the DODR will work collaboratively with the Development Team, and other UWGA staff, to build and manage a fluid portfolio of 100-125 prospects.
 The DODR has primary responsibility for the identification, qualification, cultivation, solicitation, and stewardship of donor prospects of $25,000.00 and above within a dynamic, fast-paced fundraising environment.
+The DODR will work collaboratively with the Regional Development Northeast team to enhance United Way’s presence and reputation in the Gwinnett and North Fulton communities, strengthening connection between United Way and local priorities.
+This duality of development and community engagement encompasses mutually reinforcing duties and responsibilities.

 The position will work closely with colleagues across departments, volunteers, boards, community leaders and a variety of others, and must be collaborative, professional, innovative, responsible and more while maintaining a strong work ethic and attention to detail.
-It is also essential that the DODR be well versed in both the art and science of individual fundraising and have significant experience identifying new high capacity prospects, closing major gifts, collaborating with others to close gifts, and managing individual portfolios.
-The DODR will spend approximately 50% of their time each month on personal visits with prospects and will report on at least 7-10 substantive visits per month.
+It is also essential that the DODR be well versed in both the art and science of individual fundraising and have significant experience identifying new high-capacity prospects, closing major gifts, collaborating with others to close gifts, and managing individual portfolios.
+The DODR will spend approximately 50% of their time each month on personal visits with prospects and will report on at least 7 substantive visits per month.
+The DODR will spend 25 % of their time each month actively engaged with the Northeast Region staff and in Gwinnett and North Fulton based activities.

 Essential Duties and Responsibilities

-- The DOD will be responsible for the following goals, duties, and responsibilities:
+The DODR will be responsible for the following goals, duties, and responsibilities.

-- Securing 112 approved face-to-face visits per year, no fewer than 7 per month.
+- Secure 112 approved face-to-face visits per year, no fewer than 7 per month.

-- Submitting a minimum of 15 major gift solicitations per year at a level required by this position.
+- Submit a minimum of 8 major gift solicitations per year at a level required by this position.

-- Securing annual dollar goal as set by Development leadership.
+- Secure annual dollar goal as set by Development leadership.

-- Making all contacts necessary via phone, email, other, to achieve the above-mentioned results.
+- Make all contacts necessary via phone, email, other, to achieve the above-mentioned results.

-- Documenting all data necessary to track said goals through the timely submission of activity within the UWGA CRM, as required by internal policies.
+- Document all data necessary to track said goals through the timely submission of activity within the UWGA CRM, as required by internal policies.

 - Develop, implement, and manage a productive, fluid portfolio of 100-125 prospects through best practices.

-- Exceed all yearly revenue and metric-driven goals.
+- Meet all yearly revenue and metric-driven goals.

-- Promote collaboration, recognizing our shared goals, and regularly collaborate with colleagues within the Office of Development and Regional Development and other departments as needed.
+- Promote collaboration, recognizing our shared goals, and regularly collaborate with colleagues within the Office of Development and other departments as needed.

 - Ensure the proper stewardship of individuals.